markbosire/Practice-Questions-GCP-ACE/README.md

 - [ ] HTTPS Load Balancer.
 - [ ] Network Load Balancer.
-- [ ] SSL Pro y Load Balancer.
+- [ ] SSL Proxy Load Balancer.
 - [ ] Internal TCP/UDP Load Balancer.
 Add a firewall rule allowing ingress traffic from 0.0.0.0/0 on the target instances.

 **[⬆ Back to Top](#table-of-contents)**

-### You have an application on a general-purpose Compute Engine instance that is e periencing e cessive disk read throttling on its Zonal SSD Persistent Disk.
+### You have an application on a general-purpose Compute Engine instance that is experiencing excessive disk read throttling on its Zonal SSD Persistent Disk.
 The application primarily reads large files from disk.
 The disk size is currently 350 GB.
-You want to provide the ma imum amount of throughput while minimizing costs.
+You want to provide the maximum amount of throughput while minimizing costs.
 What should you do?

 - [ ] Increase the size of the disk to 1 TB.
 - [ ] Increase the allocated CPU to the instance.